woedev/testing/docs/cios.md

 <div id="js-enabled">

 ::: info
-If you're unable to select `d2x-v1-demo`, press `B` to exit the installer.
-Next, eject your SD card and make sure the lock switch is in the unlocked position.
+If you're unable to select `d2x-v1-demo`, press `B` to exit the installer, and then make sure your SD card is unlocked.
 :::

 </div>